Bioidentical Hormones and Bioidentical Hormone Replacement Therapy

 Introduction to Bioidentical Hormones:

-Bioidentical hormone replacement therapy (BHRT) is a treatment that uses natural hormones that are equivalent chemically to certain hormones that have been naturally lost or diminished, usually with age.
-They can also be used for natural hormone replacement of hormones that have been lost or reduced because of injury, a medical problem, or genetics.
+Bioidentical hormones used in bioidentical hormone replacement therapy (BHRT) provide a treatment that uses natural hormones that are equivalent chemically to certain hormones that have been naturally lost or diminished, usually with age.
+They can also be used as a natural solution for hormones that have been lost or reduced because of injury, a medical problem, or genetics.
 Right now the bioidentical hormones that are usually used include estrogen and progesterone, with the former being the most common.
 Bioidentical hormone replacement therapy can also be used in both men and women to replace testosterone, though this is both less common and more controversial right now.

 Many people have found relief from their symptoms of hormone deficiencies and imbalances through traditional synthetic hormone replacement treatments, and bioidentical hormones are merely a natural outgrowth of this area.
-Many people are able to get the same benefits with this newer natural hormone replacement, while also enjoying the fact that the ingredients are all natural and in many cases things they have actually heard of.
+Many people are able to get the same benefits with this bioidentical hormone therapy, while also enjoying the fact that the ingredients are all natural and in many cases things they have actually heard of.
 One common misconception about bioidentical hormones, however, is that they are always custom compounded for each individual.
-The fact is that these hormones can be custom made, but are not always done this way – so the bad press that bioidentical hormones get at times because a custom compounder got a formula wrong should not affect the entire BHRT field.
+The fact is that bioidentical hormones can be custom-made, but are not always done this way – so the bad press that bioidentical hormone therapy gets at times because a custom compounder got a formula wrong should not affect the entire BHRT field.

 Bioidentical Hormones for Women:

 - Easier time with weight loss and dieting, especially in older women because hormonal imbalances and the related symptoms such as low energy can be causal.
 Our metabolisms do slow as we age, and natural hormone replacement cannot help too much with that, but it can help if your metabolism was even slower than it needed to be because of hormonal issues